Date of Award

 As Oscar Wilde once said, “I regard the theatre as the greatest of all art forms, the most immediate way in which a human being can share with another the sense of what it is to be a human being.”
 This communication is what I strive to accomplish in my designs.
 It is always my goal to enhance and support the direction, acting, and technical elements so that the combination of all creates a shared human experience.

 Through the following chapters I will strive to explain my process of design and give a detailed account of the development of my work on the productions of Issun Boshi, Proof, and Our Country’s Good

 Weeks, Milinda Esplin, "Evocative Communication: Selected Projects in Projection, Scenic, and Lighting Design" (2012).
 All Graduate Plan B and other Reports.
-Paper 187.
+187.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .